 Form 10E is a form required to save taxes on income from salary received as arrears by utilising the provisions of section 89(1) of the Income tax Act, 1961.
 In this comprehensive guide by H&R Block, you will learn how you can reduce your tax liability by filing this form.

-Your tax liabilities for a Financial Year are calculated from the income earned by you during that year.
+Your tax liabilities for a financial year are calculated from the income earned by you during that year.
 Sometimes, that income includes arrears (past dues paid in the current year).
 Usually tax rates increase with time which means that you may have to pay higher taxes in such case.
-However, Income Tax Act provides you relief in those situations u/s 89(1).
-This is simply based on the principal that you should be liable to pay the taxes on your income based on the tax rates applicable for the year to which the income pertains.
+However, the Income Tax Act provides you relief in those situations u/s 89(1) if the arrears you received consist of income from salary.
+This is simply based on the principle that you should be liable to pay the taxes on your income based on the tax rates applicable for the year to which the income pertains.

 If you have received any portion of your salary in arrears or in advance, or you have received family pension in arrears, you can avail some tax relief under section 89(1) read along with Rule 21A.